Caltech 2024 Election Integrity Project

 January 16-17, 2025

-We plan a two-day conference at the California Institute of Technology on January 16-17, 2025, to discuss research regarding information and misinformation in the 2024 U.S. elections.
-Research topics may include how campaigns used innovative new approaches to target and persuade voters, how social media influenced voters, what the electorate knew (or did not know) about the candidates and issues, misinformation in the election, election rumors and denialism, rhetoric about election integrity, disinformation dissemination and impact on the election, and conspiracy theories regarding the candidates and the administration of the election.
-While we will likely focus on research from social sciences and computer science, we welcome research from all disciplines and methodologies.
-Our main focus will be on the 2024 U.S. elections, but we welcome research proposals from previous elections or elections in other nations.
+Join us for this two-day online research and practitioner conference at the Caltech on January 16-17, 2025, to discuss research regarding information and misinformation in the 2024 U.S. elections and other elections.
+Research topics include how campaigns used innovative new approaches to target and persuade voters, how social media influenced voters, what the electorate knew (or did not know) about the candidates and issues, misinformation in the election, election rumors and denialism, rhetoric about election integrity, disinformation dissemination and impact on the election, and conspiracy theories regarding the candidates and the administration of the election.
+We will also hear from practitioners during the conferences about their experiences with misinformation in recent elections.

 Preliminary conference agenda: